Group Policy vs. System Hardening: Why GPOs don’t provide sustainable security

 Add to that the fact that OS Hardening must be done, monitored, and adjusted on an ongoing basis!
 Otherwise, gaps quickly develop that data octopusses, hackers and “cyber gangsters” can exploit.
 The consequences can be expensive and even threaten the existence of your company.

-If you only have a few systems to administer, for example a few workstations and servers, hardening via GPO may be in order.
-The effort required for implementation, monitoring and adjustments is significant, but doable with a well-staffed IT team.
+If you only have a few systems, for example a few workstations and servers, hardening via GPO may be fine.
+The effort required for implementation, monitoring and adjustments is considerable, but feasible with a well-staffed IT team.

-However, true, in-depth and permanent system hardening with all aspects of high-level security configuration management cannot be accomplished with GPOs for large IT landscapes – at least not with reasonable effort.
+However, genuine, in-depth and sustainable System Hardening with all aspects of Security Configuration Management at a high level cannot be achieved in large IT landscapes with GPOs – at least not at a reasonable cost.

 There is only one sensible solution: automation!